LibrariesHacked/england-librarydata/library-db.md

 ```
 -- library type rules
+delete from libraries where type is null and closed is null;
 delete from libraries where type = 'LAL-';
 update libraries set type = 'ICL' where type = 'ICL+';
 update libraries set type = 'CRL' where type = 'CRL+';

 -- closed oddities
-update libraries set closed = 'XL' where closed_year is not null;
+update libraries set closed = 'XL' where closed_year is not null and closed is null;
 update libraries set type = null where type is not null and closed is not null;

 -- statutory indicator rules
 update libraries set statutory2016 = 'f' where statutory2016 = 't' and statutory2010 = 'f' and opened_year is null;
-update libraries set statutory2016 = 'f' where type = 'ICL';
+update libraries set statutory2016 = 'f' where type = 'ICL' and statutory2016 = 't';
 update libraries set statutory2010 = 'f' where closed_year is not null and statutory2016 = 't';
 update libraries set statutory2010 = 'f' where opened_year is not null;
 update libraries set statutory2016 = 'f' where closed is not null and statutory2016 = 't';